ryvor/Ava-Assistant/README.md

 # Ava Assistant

 Ava is a local-first, friendly AI assistant.
 She runs on your machine, uses a LLaMA-compatible model via `node-llama-cpp`, and serves a single-page chat UI in your browser.
-There is no cloud dependency for inference—everything stays local.
+There is no cloud dependency for inference-everything stays local.

 ## Features